dreemurrs-embedded/edk2-lavender/README.md

 Finally, ./build.sh.

-Then fastboot flash boot uefi.img.
+Then `fastboot flash boot uefi.img`.

-# Credits, from the original fork
+# Credits

-This is based on zhuowei's [edk2-pixel3](https://github.com/Pixel3Dev/edk2-pixel3).
+This is based on fxsheep's [Mi6 port](https://github.com/fxsheep/edk2-sagit/), which is based on zhuowei's [edk2-pixel3](https://github.com/Pixel3Dev/edk2-pixel3).
 SimpleFbDxe screen driver is from imbushuo's [Lumia950XLPkg](https://github.com/WOA-Project/Lumia950XLPkg).
-Special thanks to @lemon1ice, @gus33000 and @imbushuo for guidance.
+Special thanks to @lemon1ice and @imbushuo for guidance.